zytfo/guidelines/development/sdk-development.md

 ## Future work

-The current guideline just shows what's done up to today, since the SDK isn't complete, it will get updates according the latest architecture/features.
-If you started the development of an SDK, you will need to update the SDK with the latest updates.
+The current guideline shows what is done up to today since the SDK isn't complete.
+It will get updates according to the latest architecture/features.
 ## Recommended Licenses

 - MIT: [Expat/MIT/X11 license](https://opensource.org/licenses/MIT)